tildearrow/furnace/doc/4-instrument/sgu.md

 - **Cutoff**: filter cutoff sequence (0 to 16383).
 - **Resonance**: filter resonance sequence (0 to 255).
   - values that are too high may distort the output!
-- **Filter Control**: filter parameter/ring mod sequence (0 to 15).
+- **Control**: filter parameter/ring mod bitmask.
-  - **bit 0**: ring modulation with next channel (wraps from the last channel to channel 1).
+  - **ring mod**: ring modulation with next channel (wraps from the last channel to channel 1).
-  - **bit 1**: low-pass filter. the lower the cutoff, the darker the sound.
+  - **low pass**: the lower the cutoff, the darker the sound.
-  - **bit 2**: high-pass filter. higher cutoff values result in a less "bassy" sound.
+  - **high pass**: higher cutoff values result in a less "bassy" sound.
-  - **bit 3**: band-pass filter. cutoff determines which part of the sound is heard (from bass to treble).
+  - **band pass**: cutoff determines which part of the sound is heard (from bass to treble).
-- **Sync Timer**: sets the phase reset timer (0 to 65535).
+- **Phase Reset Timer**: sets the phase reset timer (0 to 65535).
 - **Op.
-Sync**: per-operator hard sync bitmask (0 to 15).
-  - bit 0: operator 1 sync.
-  - bit 1: operator 2 sync.
-  - bit 2: operator 3 sync.
-  - bit 3: operator 4 sync.
+Sync**: hard sync bitmask, one bit per operator (op1 to op4). this is one channel-wide macro covering all four operators, not a per-operator one, so it lives here rather than in the OP tabs.
 - **Op.
-Ring**: per-operator ring modulation bitmask (0 to 15).
+Ring**: ring modulation bitmask, one bit per operator (op1 to op4). same channel-wide shape as Op.
+Sync.
-  - bit 0: operator 1 ring mod.
-  - bit 1: operator 2 ring mod.
-  - bit 2: operator 3 ring mod.
-  - bit 3: operator 4 ring mod.
 - **Ch.
-Ring Mod**: enables inter-channel ring modulation (0 or 1).
+Ring Mod**: enables inter-channel ring modulation (0 or 1). this drives the same bit as **Control**'s "ring mod"; when both are set on the same tick this one is applied last and wins.